Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/v2-migration.md

 </div>

+You will need to update your `rn.font-size()` functions & mixins with the new, updated values.

 # Breakpoints
 - Normalises Breakpoint scale so  `font-size: 100%`  has a value of `16px` at the `1200px - 1400px` breakpoint.